-During an on-site audit, ESC or a third party authorized by ESC, will visit the Provider's location to inspect, review, and analyze the provider's records for a selection of claims and/or additional claims as may be deemed necessary by the auditor.
+During an on-site audit, ESC or a third party authorized by ESC, will visit the Provider's location to inspect, review, and analyze the Provider's records for a selection of claims and/or additional claims as may be deemed necessary by the auditor.
 Mutually acceptable dates and times will be prearranged.
 Once ESC has completed the review of the on-site documentation, a written audit report is compiled and sent to the Provider.
 For further information regarding audit response guidelines and timelines please refer to section 15.2.4.
-Audit Response Guidelines and Timelines.
+Desk and On-site Audit Response Guidelines and Timelines.

 15.2.4.
-Audit Response Guidelines and Timelines
+Desk and On-site Audit Response Guidelines and Timelines

-Following receipt of the written audit report:
+Once the written audit report has been sent:

-If ESC does not invite a response, the report is considered final and payment is due within fourteen (14) calendar days from the date ESC sends the written audit report.
-Rather than receiving payment from the Provider, ESC may adjust or reverse any claims identified as improper within the audit report.

-Where ESC has invited the Provider to respond to the written audit report, a response must be received within 14 days of the date the report was sent.
+- If ESC does not invite a response, the report is considered final and payment is due within fourteen (14) calendar days.
+Rather than receiving payment from the Provider, ESC may adjust or reverse any claims identified as improper within the audit report. - Where ESC has invited the Provider to respond to the written audit report, a response must be received within fourteen (14) calendar days of the date the report was sent.
 ESC will assess the response and any additional documentation provided, and a final audit report will be sent to the Provider.
 Should there be an amount owing, payment is due within fourteen (14) calendar days from the date ESC sends the final audit report.
 Rather than receiving payment from the Provider, ESC may adjust or reverse any claims identified as improper in the audit report.